Join one of our free telephone social groups to make friends, chat with and support other blind and partially sighted people just like you.

 Our groups are safe and confidential and we would never share your details without your permission.
 If you do meet friends and want to talk at other times we will help you to do this outside of the group.

-Depending upon your interests and availability, we will try our best to offer you a group within four weeks.
+Depending upon your availability, we will try our best to offer you a group within two weeks.
 We’ll let you know if it takes longer.

 Connie is in her 80s and lives in Brighton.
 Connie has been taking part every week since 2001.
 This is what Connie enjoys most about her group:

 - "Apart from the talking, it's a feeling that everyone gets lots of support.
 We all have a sight loss.
 It is easy to talk because we understand one another."

 Rosanne is in her mid 60s and has been taking part for over six years.
 What does Roseanne enjoy most about taking part?

 - "I enjoy the fact that it's spontaneous.
 We never know what we are going to talk about because nothing is planned, which is good.
 This makes it very natural."